Apply Now

 Research NICU RN Job Trends in Washington

-Positions were located in key zip codes, including 20007 and 20010.
+Positions were located in key zip codes, including 20007.
 These placements reflect the high demand for skilled NICU Registered Nurses in Washington’s thriving healthcare landscape.
 With AMN Healthcare, you can count on access to similar roles tailored to your expertise and career goals.
 Explore how you can join this network of professionals and take the next step in your career today!

 Here’s a look at some of the most recently filled Neonatal Intensive Care Unit positions in Washington, giving you a glimpse into the competitive pay rates and opportunities available.